I Don't Wanna Know Why the Caged Bird Sings: Plot

 Lisa is named "Student of the Millennium", so Marge stresses that Homer has to attend her ceremony due to past absences at most of the kids' events.
 Homer then wakes up early and takes Maggie to the school auditorium.
 Meanwhile, Marge gets impatient waiting in line at the bank, so she strikes up a conversation with an apparently charming man named Dwight (Steve Buscemi), who then pulls out a gun and tells everyone to get down on the floor, holding the entire bank hostage.
 Marge privately calls Homer, informing him she is a hostage at a bank robbery.
 Dwight sees this and cuts off the call.
-He then makes a deal; he will turn himself if Marge promises to visit him in prison, to which she reluctantly agrees.
+He then makes a deal; he will turn himself in if Marge promises to visit him in prison, to which she reluctantly agrees.

 Homer attempts to convince Marge not to visit Dwight in the prison, but Marge wishes to honor her promise.
 However, while going to the prison, she makes continuous stops to avoid going to the prison and misses visiting hours.
 At the prison, Dwight becomes depressed and then angry at Marge's absence, and Marge's guilt begins to get to her while watching a depressing movie about a prisoner who was to be electrocuted.
 Dwight breaks out of prison, and upon finding Marge's address in a newspaper, sets out to find her.

 While watching television at home, Marge sees a news report by Kent Brockman on Dwight's escape from prison.
 Dwight begins stalking her in various places, and successfully catches up to Marge and takes her to the same amusement park where he was abandoned by his mother, with the intention to have Marge help him repay the time he had lost, and promises to let her go afterward, to which a sympathetic Marge agrees.
 He and Marge then ride the Viking ship ride together.
 Chief Wiggum arrives attempting to save Marge, but he is caught in the ride.
 Dwight jams the ride's gears by throwing in his own body to save Wiggum (referencing The Brave Little Toaster).
 He survives, and returns to prison after recovering.
 Back at the prison, Marge finally visits Dwight, who gives her a flattened dandelion encased in a bar of soap he had carved for her with a message on the back intending to recruit her in helping him attempt another prison break, to which she declines.